-The fourth of the Gottman’s “Four Horsemen” is Contempt and it is the most damaging of the bunch.
-Contempt is the single-biggest predictor of divorce because it conveys a complete lack of respect for your partner and it completely erodes the fondness and admiration between the two of you.
+The fourth of the Gottman Method “Four Horsemen” is contempt and it is the most damaging of the bunch.
+Contempt is the most accurate of the predictors of divorce because it conveys a complete lack of respect for your partner and it completely erodes the fondness and admiration between the two of you.
 If contempt is one of your communication issues in relationships, read this next section carefully.

 The Gottmans describe contempt as:

-- Making your partner feel worthless, stupid, or less than in some way
+Making your partner feel worthless, stupid, or belittled in some way

 According to the Gottmans, contempt stems from long-standing negative thoughts about your partner that haven’t been expressed.
 These thoughts then boil over into resentments and come out in a very snobby, and often sarcastic, way.
 Interestingly, the Gottmans found that couples who act with contempt toward one another are more likely to get colds and illnesses because their immune systems are weaker.
 It’s literally a toxic behavior!